 5.1.10 system instability; or

-5.1.11 Unacceptable Sub-Synchronous Oscillations.
+5.1.11 unacceptable sub-synchronous oscillations.

 5.2 For a secured event on the onshore transmission system on connections to more than one demand group the permitted loss of supply capacity for that secured event is the maximum of the permitted loss of supply capacities set out in Table 5.1 for each of these demand groups.